 If you want to track pain in different parts of your body, you can add as many custom values as you need to as we do so below:

 After you have made the post you will be presented with your entries graphically as shown below.
 These graphs could then be printed for your care team.
 Keep in mind all charts and logs can also be shared electronically with your careteam which can include family and friends.

 You can alternatively also view your progress on a calendar, which can include other items such as your adherence to medicine, your journal entries, symptoms and more.
 The “Journal Daily Values” filter and “Adherence Filter” provides you with the following information.

 Pain Tracking Calendar

-Some features we havent mentioned are the fact that you can also upload photos when you are tracking your pain if need be.
+Some features we haven’t mentioned include the ability to upload photos when you are tracking your pain, if need be.
 You may additionally record symptoms and medication adherence as well as part of your care plan.
-If you would like to begin sign up here, or contact us if you have questions.